Summary: Proximal Origin — A Tragicomedy of our Times

 • Holmes had reasons to be satisfied with the whole process, being dead-sure of his pangolin hypothesis and with yet another paper with his name on.

-• Lipkin, had some reservations, but kept them quiet for the moment.
+• Lipkin had some reservations, but kept them quiet for the moment.

 Unexpected success and lingering doubts

-In the months following publication in Nature Medicine, Andersen, Holmes, Rambaut and Garry appeared to greatly enjoy their accidental glory, as Proximal Origin — for which they claimed all credit — became one of the most influential scientific articles in years.
+In the months following publication in Nature Medicine, Andersen, Holmes, Rambaut and Garry appeared to greatly enjoy their accidental glory, as Proximal Origin — for which they claimed all credit s— became one of the most influential scientific articles in years.

 Nevertheless, in mid-April, one month after publication, Andersen would privately still consider passaging as a possibility and would even show second thoughts about engineering.
 Andersen’s lingering doubts were reinforced by the clear evidence of virus discovery and culturing work done at the wholly unsuitable P2 level, and these doubts came again to the surface when newly disclosed State Department cables demonstrated US concerns about biosafety at the WIV already back in 2018.